aallali/technical-test-go-crud/README.md

 ### Description
 simple CRUD rest api to manage users table in mysql:
 - create user (first name, last name, email and phone)
 - update user by Id
 - delete user by Id
 - fetch a user by Id
 - fetch all users in table

+### TODO:
+##### (i forgot that it was required to export the data from users table to Excel file, then upload it to AWS S3 bucket)
+- [x] Export data from Database (users table) to excel
+    - [x] stream row by row to avoid load all data to RAM
+- [ ] Upload file created to AWS S3 bucket
 ### Rules:
 ##### Schema
 - first name : string, length 1-30, required